 3. Pull on the braid until the knot tightens and seats.
 Clip off the tag end of the mono.

-Don’t allow using the wrong knot be the cause of losing another fish.
+Don’t let wrong knot be the cause of losing another fish.
 Whether it’s fishing knots for braided line or another material, it’s important to understand what works best.
 Learn to tie mono to braid by watching the video.
-Is nylon mono or fluorocarbon the best leader material?
+Is mono or fluorocarbon the best leader material?
 Here are the pros and cons.